TheLeonsver1/bevy_swarm/README.md

 Like the name says, this crate ships a macro to create reasoner systems.
 Reasoner systems are the systems that decide what action was best scored the last run.
 They are pretty boiler-platey, so to reduce that, this crate was created.
 To understand what the macro does, read the "How to use" section :D.

-The name has static in it because it relies on Rust's type system and bevy's static queries, this means you need to define all actions at before compilation.
+The name has static in it because it relies on Rust's type system and bevy's static queries, this means you need to define all actions before compilation.

 ## How to use
 Well, the main feature of this crate is the reasoner macro, so let's use it and see what it does, for the following macro call, for example: